Service: Omega Dress Watch with 625 Movement

 Turn the movement around and reinstall the pallet fork.
 Wind the watch a couple of times to test the escapement.
 The pallet fork should snap to the other position with the lightest touch.

 The movement should start to tick as soon as you place the balance in place.

 Now it’s time to remove the Inca jewel holes with the end stones to clean and lubricate them.

 I slightly panicked because the Inca spring on the bottom plate pinged away when I opened it.
 The movement itself is 17.5 mm in diameter, so you can imagine how small the Inca springs are.

 I searched online for a bit, and it looks like the Inca spring on the bottom plate of the Omega 625 is infamous for doing that, so be careful!

 Luckily, it was still on the bench mat, and I was able to reinstall it by carefully holding it in place with a cocktail stick while closing it with my trusty tweezers.

-If it pinged away and disappeared from the face of the earth, you need an Inca spring 270.02
+If it pings away and disappears from the face of the earth, you’ll need an Inca spring 270.02

 What do you think of this Omega dress watch?
 Do you have an Art Deco style Omega watch in your collection?
 Let me know in the comments below.